skulia15/Software-Architecture-Notes/README.md

 # F-19 Scalability
 ## Requirements of 21st century web systems

+The only meaningful way to know about system’s performance is to measure it

 * High availability
 * Millions of simultaneous users
 * Peak load of 1000s tx/sec